 Normal saline does not enter the intracellular fluids, making it the best fluid to correct extracellular fluid volume deficit.

-Uses The most used types of IV fluids.
-Used in diabetic ketoacidosis, hyponatremia in trauma, burns, blood transfusion, resuscitation, shock, supplement in blood products administration.
+Uses of Normal Saline: The most used types of IV fluids.
+Used in diabetic ketoacidosis, hyponatraemia in trauma, burns, blood transfusion, resuscitation, shock, supplement in blood products administration.

-Precaution: Used with caution in patients with edema, heart failure, kidney complications due to volume overload resulting from sodium retention.
+Precaution: Used with caution in patients with oedema, heart failure, kidney complications due to volume overload resulting from sodium retention.

 Normosol and NaCl are similar types of IV fluids.
 This isotonic solution has an advantage over normal saline in sepsis resuscitation because it lowers chloride levels, and also reduces acidosis.

-Precaution: Used with caution in patients with congestive heart failure, renal insufficiency, and edema.
-Also, patients with metabolic acidosis, hyperkalemia.
+Precaution: Used with caution in patients with congestive heart failure, renal insufficiency, and oedema.
+Also, patients with metabolic acidosis, hyperkalaemia.

 Dextrose 5% in water (D5W)

-Uses: A liter of 5% Dextrose in water contains 50g of glucose, hence it can be used to supply energy.
+Uses of Dextrose 5% in water: A litre of 5% Dextrose in water contains 50g of glucose, hence it can be used to supply energy.
 It is used to raise the total fluid volume by supplying water, and to correct the increase in osmolarity of body fluids.

-Precaution: It is never used for resuscitation due to the risk of hyperglycemia or osmotic diuresis.
+Precaution: It is never used for resuscitation due to the risk of hyperglycaemia or osmotic diuresis.
 Used with caution in renal, cardiac patients.
-Can cause cranial edema.
+Can cause cranial oedema.

 *Ringer’s Lactate should not be confused with Ringer’s solution.
 They have similar content and indication, but the ringer’s solution has no lactate.
 It is better when lactate is not metabolized, especially in liver diseases.